 Digitising the Archive

 Historic England's archive is a visual treasure trove of the country's past.
-Over 12 million photos, drawings, reports and publications tell England's story from the 1850s to the present day.
-Around 1 million records are available online but, with your help, we can speed up digitisation and make more collections accessible to everyone.
+Over 14 million photos, drawings, reports and publications tell England's story from the 1850s to the present day.
+Around 1 million records are available online but, with your help, we can speed up catalouging and digitisation and make more collections accessible to everyone.

 Historic England Archive staff member Saya Miles conserving a glass plate negative.
 Historic England Archive, Swindon. © Historic England DP164905